XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 | Public key used for channel (in hex) | 023693F15967AE357D0327974AD46FE3C127113B1110D6044FD41E723689F81CC6 |
 | Payee's address | rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn |

 **Tip:** In this example, we use the public key from the payer's master key pair as the key pair for the channel.
 This is perfectly safe and valid.
-It is also perfectly safe and valid to use a different key pair, as long only the payer knows the public and secret keys for that key pair. <!-- Editor's note: We don't have a good page to link to explain key pairs as of time of this writing. -->
+It is also perfectly safe and valid to use a different key pair, as long as only the payer knows the public and secret keys for that key pair. <!-- Editor's note: We don't have a good page to link to explain key pairs as of time of this writing. -->

 Additionally, you'll need a `rippled` server to send transactions to.
 The examples in this tutorial assume a `rippled` server is running on the test machine (`localhost`) with an unencrypted JSON-RPC API endpoint on port **5005**.